| |

 How to get to Busan

-If you are traveling from Seoul, you will have plenty of options to get to Busan.
+If you are traveling from Seoul, you will have plenty of options for getting to Busan.

 You can read the complete guide here, including getting there by plane, bus, train, or car.

-The fastest way to get from Seoul to Busan is by KTX – you take the train from Seoul Station and you get to Busan Station in around 2.5 hours.
+The fastest way to travel from Seoul to Busan is by KTX.
+You take the train from Seoul Station to Busan Station, and you arrive in around 2.5 hours.

 Flying from Seoul Gimhae Airport to Busan Nahmea Airport is also an option.
 The airport in Seoul is closer than Incheon, and in Busan, you have a direct subway line that will take you to the city.
 However, you need to factor in the extra waiting time at the airport.
 The flight time is less than one hour.